raspberrypilearning/av-e-card/en/step_4.md

 --- task ---

-Click on the **Record** button to start recording you voice and then give a message to the recipient of your e-card.
+Click the **Record** button to start recording your voice and then give a message to the recipient of your e-card.

 ![image showing the record dialogue box within Scratch](images/record.png)